 Your corners are dusty.
 Your drapes are dingy.
 And please for all that is fluffy in the world, do NOT look under the couch without carrying some type of dust-bunny deterrent with you.
-Your house has been closed up all winter and soon the sun will start streaming in and when it does, will reveal all of your dirt.
+Your house has been closed up all winter and now that the sun starts streaming in, it reveals all of your dirt.

 A social media manager's "dirt" ends up looking like unkempt dashboards, sloppy lists, and out of date community profiles.
 As busy as we all tend to get this stuff is critical to the success of campaigns and branding in the social space.
 If you let your "house" get away from you for too long well...we've all seen 'Hoarders' right?
 Setting aside time on a regular basis (seriously - open up your calendar RIGHT now and set yourself an appointment) will help to ensure that your 'maintenance' isn't one more thing that is swept under the rug.

 This is a short but important list of things you should keep an eye on during your Spring cleaning.
-(In all actuality – you should be doing this quarterly.
-But let's be honest – it's March and I wanted a theme! )
+(In all actuality - you should be doing this quarterly.
+But let's be honest, we often forget 🙂 )

 1) Scrub Your Profile Information